Deciphering Cellular Networks for Membrane Protein Quality Control Decisions

 By far, most eukaryotic membrane proteins are produced at one organelle, the endoplasmic reticulum (ER), where a dedicated protein folding and quality control machinery supports and controls protein structure formation.
 In contrast to our comprehensive understanding of secreted proteins, our understanding of how cells support and control the biogenesis of membrane proteins is still limited.

-To further advance our understanding in this key area of molecular cell biology is the major aim of this proposal.
+To further advance our understanding in this key area in molecular cell biology is the major aim of this proposal.
 Using recent biochemical and cell biological techniques combined with newly developed tools, we will address the following major questions:

 1. How do cellular quality control factors determine the folding state of a membrane protein?